VfxCristi4no/Ninebot-G30-ESC-modding/README.md

 #### Mosfets

  It would be best to unclip the mosfets as well, as it might be difficult to heat all three points at the same time.
-Here too, it is recommended to use tweezers to apply pressure to the individual legs while heating the soldering point from the back.
+It is also recommended here to use tweezers to apply pressure to the individual legs while heating the soldering point from the back.

 <a href="https://youtu.be/9jpotpIO1-U?si=dXXGFkvyaFS_qdzo"><img src="pictures/How-to-desolder-mosfets.png"
   width="200"><br>